SodiumZH/NFF-Girls/src/docs_gameplay_en.md

 The secondary weapon slot (sword icon) enables the skeleton to automatically swap the weapons on close combat and shooting.
 When the enemy is too close or the arrows run out, it will try swapping to the sword/tool in the secondary weapon slot for close combat.
 If the enemy is far away and it has arrows, it will also try swapping to the bow.

+It can convert to Stray Girl in Powder Snow.

 #### Husk Girl (HMaG)